serverless-appsync/serverless-appsync-simulator/README.md

 ## Basic usage

-You can reference resources in your functions' environment variables or datasource definitions.
+You can reference resources in your functions' environment variables (that will be accessible from your lambda functions) or datasource definitions.
 The plugin will automatically resolve them for you.

 ````yaml